TormStorm/jagex-launcher-linux/README.md

 # Jagex Launcher Linux

-This repo contains instruction on how to run the Jagex Launcher in Linux as well as how to play OSRS through RuneLite
+This repo contains instruction on how to run the Jagex Launcher in Linux as well as how to play through RuneLite

 ## Disclaimer